 If you order a whole fish in the coastal Balkans, expect to receive it with a side of potatoes and chard stewed together and sometimes a garlic and parsley sauce to drizzle over it.
 It is also commonplace to drizzle some delicious, locally-produced olive oil over freshly grilled or fried fish.

 If you fall in love with some of these dishes, then why not try recreating them at home with this Balkan cookbook?

 Last, but arguably most importantly, you can’t have an article about Balkan cuisine without mentioning rakija.
 Rakija is essentially the Balkan form of schnapps, a fruit brandy most commonly made with plums, but can be made from nearly any fruit under the sun.

 Most homes will make it themselves, but it is also available to purchase in supermarkets and liquor stores throughout.
-Homemade rakija can be quite strong (upwards of 60% alcohol by volume!) and there is a protocol to drinking it and not looking like an idiot!
+Homemade rakija can be quite strong (upwards of 60% alcohol by volume!) and there is a protocol to drinking it!

 What are your thoughts on Balkan cuisine?
+Have you sampled it?
 What’s your favourite dish?
 Leave a comment below!